bitburner-official/bitburner-src/CONTRIBUTING.md

 Not all code contributions will be accepted.
 The safest way to ensure that you don't waste time working on something that gets rejected is to run your idea(s)/plan(s) past the developers first.
-You can contact him through Discord.
+You can contact them through Discord.

 Otherwise, here are some general guidelines for determining what types of changes are okay to contribute:

-##### Contributions that Will Most Likely Be Accepted
+##### Contributions that will most likely be accepted

 - Bug fixes
 - Quality-of-life changes